vmware/photon/docs/Photon-OS-Administration-Guide-and-Other-Documentation.md

+# Photon OS Administration Guide and Other Documentation

 The Photon OS Administration Guide covers the basics of managing packages, controlling services with systemd, setting up networking, initializing Photon OS with cloud-init, running Docker containers, and working with other technologies, such as Kubernetes.
 The guide also includes a section to get you started using Photon OS quickly and easily.
 The guide is at the following URL:

 https://github.com/vmware/photon/blob/master/docs/photon-admin-guide.md